-- My Kindle.
+- My tablet with Kindle.
 There’s no way I’m going on a 25-hour journey without something good to read.

 - My iPhone.
 Although I no longer have a data plan on it since I won’t be using the iPhone in Australia, I use it for the camera, music player, and other features.
 And if you find WiFi, you can still access the internet and apps like Skype and Viber.